-Several times a year, vehicles are brought to us with major brake issues.
-Common symptoms include the brake pedal going to the floor or the wheels locking up.
-Often these are low mileage vehicles that had no previous problems.
-Someone has added the wrong fluid to the brake system, and the result is very expensive.
+Several times a year, clients bring vehicles to us with major brake system problems.
+The symptoms include the brake pedal going to the floor or the wheels locking up.
+These vehicles had no previous problems and often do not have high mileage.
+An improper fluid is added to the brake system, and the result is very expensive.

-The rubber used in the braking system is designed for high pressure sealing.
-It is also designed to be used only with brake fluid.
-Inadvertently adding, the smallest amount of petroleum-based fluid to the brakes will result in severe damage.
-Oil-based fluid causes the rubber in the braking system to swell and deteriorate, very rapidly.
+They design the rubber used in the braking system for high pressure sealing.
+Manufacturers also design this type of rubber for use only with brake fluid.
+Severe damage results from even the smallest amount of petroleum-based fluid added to the brake system.
+Oil-based fluid causes the rubber in the braking system to swell and very rapidly deteriorate.

 The most common mistake is adding power steering fluid to the brakes

-Both fluids are clear to amber in color and the containers often resemble each other.
-People sometimes make this mistake on their own vehicles and other times well meaning quick lubes may make it for them.
+Both power steering and brake fluids are clear to amber in color and the containers often resemble each other.
+People sometimes make this mistake on their own vehicles and other times well meaning quick-lubes may make it for them.

-When a petroleum-based fluid enters the brake system, damage begins immediately.
-The reservoir cap and master cylinder seals are first to be damaged.
-Once applied, the master cylinder will quickly pump the contaminant into the rest of the system.
-Most often, the only effective repair is disassembly, cleaning and replacement of every rubber component.
-Any contaminant left in the system will cause the process to repeat.
+When a petroleum-based fluid, such as power steering fluid, enters the brake system, damage begins immediately.
+The first damage is usually to the reservoir cap and master cylinder seals.
+When we apply the brake pedal, the master cylinder quickly pumps the contaminant into the rest of the system.
+The only effective repair is disassembly of the system, cleaning the lines and replacing every rubber component.
+Petroleum soaks into rubber and any contaminant left in the system will cause the process to repeat.

 Proper repair can be quite expensive, especially on a modern vehicle with Anti-lock braking.
 Because of the costs, it may be tempting to replace only the master cylinder and perhaps the brake calipers.
 This results in repeat contamination as the petroleum soaked into other parts again enters the system with use.
-Failure to remove every contaminated component will cause future failure.
+Failure to remove every contaminated component causes repeat failure.

-Brake systems are sealed, and a drop in fluid level means there is a reason
+Brake systems are sealed, when low, it is low for a reason

-As the brake pads wear, fluid is taken into the system.
+It is best to realize that low brake fluid suggests a problem.
+As the brake pads wear, the system draws in fluid to allow for the additional travel of the pistons.
 A low fluid level often shows worn brakes.
 Another cause for fluid to drop is a leak in the brake system.
 The reason for the low fluid should always be checked.
 Virtually, all systems have warning lights to warn of brake fluid level that has fallen.

-Should the brake system need fluid, purchasing a new, unopened bottle, of the proper type is best.
-Opened bottles of brake fluid absorb moisture and may also damage the system.
 Most domestic and Asian vehicles use DOT 3 fluids.
 European vehicles often use DOT 4, which has a higher initial boiling point.
-Both DOT 3 and 4 are alcohol-based and can be substituted in an emergency if certain cautions are followed.
+Both DOT 3 and four are alcohol-based and we can substitute them in an emergency, but we must follow certain cautions until it is replaced.
 Check the brake fluid cap or owner’s manual for the proper type.